kencx/source/content/posts/keyboards/planck.md

 Also, I found that I use caps lock enough (like once a day) that it deserved to be somewhere accessible.
-Instead of a whole dedicated key, caps lock is activated or deactivated by quickly tapping `Esc` twice.
+Instead of a whole dedicated key, caps lock is activated and deactivated by quickly tapping `Esc` twice.

 {{< figure src="/posts/keyboards/images/number-layer.png" caption="Number Layer (Lower)" alt="Number Layer" class="center" width="650px">}}

 The number and function keys are arranged in a numpad layout in the lower layer.
-It makes sense and has worked well for me so far.
+It has worked well for me so far.

 {{< figure src="/posts/keyboards/images/symbols-layer.png" caption="Symbols Layer (Raise)" alt="Symbols Layer" class="center" width="650px">}}

-Finally, the symbols are arranged in their typical fashion on traditional keyboards on the num row.
-I also binded the bracket pairs with each other for easy access.
+Finally, the symbols are arranged in their typical fashion on the num row.
+I moved the bracket pairs (,[,{ next to each other for easy access.

 I specifically binded the number keys, which are on the `Lower` layer, to my right hand.
 That way, I can hold down `Lower` with my left hand and press any number with my right.
 This goes for symbol keys on the `Raise` layer as well.

-This probably isn't the final layout.
-Like I said, I'm still tweaking it to find out what works best.
+This will not be the final layout.
+I am constantly tweaking it to find out what works best.
 I also have yet to leverage the full power of QMK.
 I plan to incorporate the use of [tap dance](https://docs.qmk.fm/#/feature_tap_dance) keys, [macros](https://docs.qmk.fm/#/feature_macros) and add a whole new layer just for window navigation.